Action off Bastia

 Aliseo attacked the German vessels as they left port and turned north; Italian coastal guns also engaged the German vessels and when the corvette Cormorano arrived it joined the engagement.
-Two German vessels and three Marinefährprahme (MFP, ferry barges) were sunk and two MFP were forced aground.
+Two German submarine chasers and three Marinefährprahme (MFP, ferry barges) were sunk and two MFP were forced aground.
 The action was one of the first examples of Italian resistance against Nazi Germany.

 Background

 Corsica in 1943

 Corsica was garrisoned by the VII Corps (Generale Giovanni Magli) which was short of weapons, had inadequate transport and suffered from poor morale.
 Order 111 CT was sent to commanders from 10–15 August and late in the month, the Army General Staff transmitted Memoria 44 to military forces outside Italy which expanded Order 111 CT preventing Italian forces from engaging in hostilities with the Germans.
 The Armistice of Cassibile was signed on 3 September 1943, in which the Italians withdrew from the Axis and Magli applied Memoria 44.

 German forces in Corsica comprised the Brigade Reichsführer SS Sturmbrigade Reichsführer SS, a battalion of the 15th Panzergrenadier Division, two heavy coastal artillery batteries and one of heavy anti-aircraft guns.
 On 7 September, General Fridolin von Senger und Etterlin arrived to take command.
 Magli gave assurances that the Italian garrison would continue to fight against the local resistance and not oppose the arrival of German troops from Sardinia.
 There were about 20,000 French Maquis on the island and the Germans suspected that many of the Italians would defect.